Skip to search results

 Chart 6C

-The FY22 → FY23 trough sits under the Fed’s fastest tightening.
-Investor premium bids compressed as spread-to-alternatives narrowed, and deposit-funded banks held more of what they wrote.
-FY24–25 is the reverse: nonbank SBLCs scaled origination, and every loan they wrote had to sell to fund the next one.
-The leading explanation for the ten-point rise is supply-side — nonbank share grew — with a demand-side assist as investor appetite recovered.
-The 2027 edition gets the second data point that tells us whether the climb continues.
+The FY22 → FY23 trough coincides with the Fed’s fastest tightening.
+INTERPRETATION: investor premium bids compressed as spread-to-alternatives narrowed, and deposit-funded banks retained a larger share of what they wrote.
+FY24–25 reverses that pattern as non-depository SBLC originations scaled.
+The most likely explanation for the ten-point rise is supply-side composition — growing non-depository share — with a demand-side component as investor appetite recovered.

 42.9%